wikimedia/search-extra/README.md

 all documents without any interprocess communication.
 Added in 1.5.0, 1.4.1, and 1.3.0.

-Queries:
-* [safer](docs/safer.md) - Wraps other queries and analyzes them for potentially expensive constructs.
-Expensive constructs either cause errors to be sent back to the user or are degraded into cheaper, less precise constructs.

 Native Scripts:
 * [super_detect_noop](docs/super_detect_noop.md) - Like ```detect_noop``` but
 supports configurable sloppiness.
 New in 1.5.0, 1.4.1, and 1.3.1.